-Bodybuilding is not a real sport.
-It’s more of a beauty contest.
-You have a dozen of heavily muscles guys in underwear with fake tan and shaved bodies, posing in front of judges who are supposed to select those who deserve the first place the most.
-According to the official version the guy with the best body wins.
-The criteria is as follows: symmetry, mass, proportions and posing skills.
-Cool.
-Problem is you, have almost no control over the outcome.
+Bodybuilding is not a sport.
+It’s a beauty contest in which muscular men in their underwear pose in front of judges whose job is to determine who is the most aesthetic muscle constructor from the lineup.
+According to the original rules, the guy with the best body wins.
+The criteria are as follows: symmetry, mass, proportions and posing skills.

-In addition to steroids bodybuilders also rely on synthol, PMMA and fake breasts.
-This proves one more time that bodybuilding is a beauty contest because the mentioned substances have only one goal – to enhance the way you look artificially, similar to a make-up.
+Moreover, bodybuilders rely on Synthol, PMMA and fake breasts.
+This proves one more time that bodybuilding is a beauty contest because the mentioned substances have only one goal – to enhance the way you look.

-Back in the day bodybuilders were required to perform weightlifting exercises – snatch and clean & jerk.
-They were judged not only by the way they looked but also by the way they performed.
-Of course, today we have posing, but when was the last time a person won Mr. Olympia because he was a great poser?
+Back in the day, bodybuilders had to perform weightlifting exercises – snatch and clean & jerk.
+At the time, bodybuilding was a real sport.
+Of course, today we have posing, but when was the last time someone won Mr. Olympia because he was a great poser?
 And once again – how do you decide who is the best poser?
-It’s the judges who have the final saying.
+The judges have the final saying.

-Whatever the case, bodybuilding will never be a real sport because it just isn’t.
-It’s a beauty contest that requires the competitors to perform athletic activities, but the end goal is not to offer the best performance.
-The goal is to look pretty and create the illusion that you are larger than life and that, my friends, is a beauty contest.
+In short, bodybuilding is a beauty contest that requires the competitors to perform athletic activities, but performance is never the end goal.
+The aim is to look pretty and create the illusion that you are larger than life, and that, my friends, is a beauty contest.